Strongyloidiasis Workup

 Hematologic Studies

-The white blood cell (WBC) count is usually within the reference range in acute and chronic strongyloidiasis; it is often elevated in severe strongyloidiasis.
+The white blood cell (WBC) count usually is within the reference range in acute and chronic strongyloidiasis; it often is elevated in severe strongyloidiasis.
 Peripheral leukocytosis may occur in the early stages of the infection.

 Peripheral eosinophilia (>600/mL) probably represents an immune response to larvae migrating through host tissues.
-This finding is common during acute infection (10-40% to as high as 75-80%), intermittent during chronic infection (often the only abnormal laboratory test result), and frequently absent in severe strongyloidiasis and in the immunocompromised host.
+This finding is common during acute infection (10%-40% to as high as 75%-80%), intermittent during chronic infection (often the only abnormal laboratory test result), and frequently absent in severe strongyloidiasis and in the immunocompromised host.
 A normal eosinophil count with an untreated known Strongyloides infection may be a poor prognostic sign.

 Severe infection may be associated with anemia, thrombocytopenia, and a prolonged prothrombin time (PT) because of decreased levels of clotting factors.